Gabon: Death of Bongo and succession

-Following the death of President Omar Bongo on 8 June 2009 due to cardiac arrest at a Spanish hospital in Barcelona, Gabon entered a period of political transition.
-Per the amended constitution, Rose Francine Rogombé, the President of the Senate, assumed the role of Interim President on 10 June 2009.
-The subsequent presidential elections, held on 30 August 2009, marked a historic moment as they were the first in Gabon's history not to feature Omar Bongo as a candidate.
-With a crowded field of 18 contenders, including Omar Bongo's son and ruling party leader, Ali Bongo, the elections were closely watched both domestically and internationally.
+Following the death of Bongo on 8 June 2009 due to cardiac arrest, Gabon entered a period of political transition.
+Per the amended constitution, Rose Francine Rogombé, president of the Senate, assumed the role of interim president.
+The subsequent 2009 presidential elections marked a historic moment as they were the first in Gabon's history not to feature Bongo as a candidate.
+With a crowded field of 18 contenders, including Bongo's son and ruling party leader, Ali Bongo, the elections were closely watched both domestically and internationally.

-After a rigorous three-week review by the Constitutional Court, Ali Bongo was officially declared the winner, leading to his inauguration on 16 October 2009.
+After a rigorous three-week review by the Constitutional Court, Ali Bongo was officially declared the winner.
 However, the announcement of his victory was met with scepticism by some opposition candidates, sparking sporadic protests across the country.
-Nowhere was this discontent more pronounced than in Port-Gentil, where allegations of electoral fraud resulted in violent demonstrations.
+Discontent was more pronounced in Port-Gentil, where allegations of electoral fraud resulted in violent demonstrations.
 The unrest claimed four lives and led to significant property damage, including attacks on the French Consulate and a local prison.
 Subsequently, security forces were deployed, and a curfew remained in effect for over three months.
 In June 2010, a partial legislative by-election was held, marking the emergence of the Union Nationale (UN) coalition, primarily comprising defectors from the ruling PDG party following Omar Bongo's death.
 The contest for the five available seats saw both the PDG and UN claiming victory, underscoring the political tensions that persisted in the aftermath of the presidential transition.

-The political landscape was further disrupted in January 2019 when a group of soldiers attempted a coup against President Ali Bongo.
-Despite initial unrest, the coup ultimately failed, but it highlighted the ongoing challenges facing Gabon's political stability.

-Against this backdrop of political volatility, Gabon achieved significant milestones on the international stage.
-In June 2021, it became the first country to receive payments for reducing emissions resulting from deforestation and forest degradation.
-Additionally, in June 2022, Gabon, along with Togo, joined the Commonwealth of Nations, signalling its commitment to multilateral engagement and cooperation.
+In January 2019 a group of soldiers launched an unsuccessful coup against Bongo while he was in Morocco recovering from a stroke.
+In June 2021, Gabon became the first African country to receive payments for reducing deforestation and associated emissions.
+In June 2022, Gabon joined the Commonwealth of Nations.